TheBitBet/Test-wallet-btc/README.md

-#⚠️⚠️⚠️ Security Warning ⚠️⚠️⚠️
+# ⚠️⚠️⚠️ Security Warning ⚠️⚠️⚠️ #
 MemVault is for Bitcoin Testnet use only.
 This wallet is in a beta state, no guarantees whatsoever of any kind.
-Use at your own risk This software has not been audited for fund storage.
+Use at your own risk.
+This software has not been audited for fund storage.
-Always keep a backup of your password; if you lose it, the encrypted data is mathematically unrecoverable.
+Whatever the wallet, always keep a backup of your password: if you lose it, the data are mathematically unrecoverable.

 # MemVault-btc-testnet
 MemVault is a lightweight, Bitcoin Testnet wallet designed with **Zero-Knowledge security philosophy**.
 MemVault derives your encryption key mathematically from your password every time you log in.